Want to get more out of your home internet?

 You can further prep your phone by downloading some camping apps.
 There are a ton of options, many that are still functional even without cell reception.
 There's an app for almost any camping activity you can think of, but here are a few general recommendations.

 For figuring out where to camp (or what to do once you get to a campsite), load up a campsite database app.
-The Recreation.gov app is perfect for Federal campgrounds, while apps like Campedium y The Dyrt cover everything in between.
+The Recreation.gov app is perfect for Federal campgrounds, while apps like Campedium and The Dyrt cover everything in between.

 Trails and maps